Cable Insulation Wall Thickness Concentricity Measurement

 Introduction

-Concentricity Measurement of Cable Wall Thickness is an important parameter which gives us an overall idea about the symmetric distribution of the cable insulation around the conductor.
-Ideally it should be 100% but in real conditions this value ranges between 70-90%.
-The higher the value the better it is.
-The concentricity combined with minimum insulation thickness values determines if the cable is safe to use and if it complies with the standards.
+Concentricity Measurement of Cable Wall Thickness is an important parameter in cable insulation thickness measurement, as it gives an overall idea about the symmetric distribution of the cable insulation around the conductor.
+Ideally, it should be 100%, but in real conditions this value ranges between 70–90%.
+The higher the value, the better it is.
+Concentricity, combined with minimum insulation thickness values, determines whether the cable is safe to use and complies with applicable standards.

 Concentricity is a relative measurement and can be defined as having the same centre.
 For example we have two circles (zero thickness) of same or different diameters and if they have same centre, they are said to be concentric with 100% concentricity.
 However if these circles are moved relative to each other, their centres too will move relatively and they are no longer concentric.
 The closeness of their centres determines the percentage of their concentricity.